vmakeev/huawei_mesh_router/README.md

 - obtaining information about all routers and connected devices in the entire mesh network:
   - connected devices tracking and tagging
-  - device connection parameters (frequency, signal strength, guest and hilink devices)
+  - device connection parameters (frequency, signal strength, guest and hilink devices, upload/download rates)
   - name of the specific router to which the device is connected
   - number of connected devices (total and for each individual router)
 - Wi-Fi access management: